 Jennifer designs, develops and produces within the print, advertising and digital spaces.
 Jennifer received the Rising Star Award by Campaign and Elections magazine, was nominated for Woman of The Year by WJLA ABC-7 and has won numerous national and international design awards.
 In addition to these accolades, some of Jennifer’s work has received national media attention.
 PBS produced a special that focused on a campaign that Jennifer participated in.
 Even Jon Stewart has recognized campaigns which Jennifer has contributed to.
-Jennifer has been a sought after speaker on topics such as responsive design and web usability at both conferences and universities and has worked for clients such as General Motors, AstraZeneca, CBS, CACI, DARPA, SIRI, General Motors and Coke.
+Jennifer has been a sought after speaker on topics such as responsive design and web usability at both conferences and universities and has worked for clients such as General Motors, AstraZeneca, CBS, CACI, DARPA, SRI International, General Motors and Coke.

 When not focusing on bringing the principles of design back to the industry Jennifer enjoys swimming, yoga, biking and spending time with her son and husband in Arlington, VA.